 Congratulations Getting Started with the Keto Diet!

 The Keto Diet is a lifestyle choice.
-And if done right it is a healthy decision you be glad you made.
+And if done right, it’s a healthy decision you be glad you made.

-It will take a little effort and discipline at first, but once you get started with the Keto Diet and the pounds start falling off you will wish you had found this diet years ago.
+At first it’ll take a little effort and discipline, but once you get rolling on Keto Diet and the pounds start falling off you’ll wish you had found this diet years ago.

-And when you have been Keto for a little longer you can develop that Keto habit.
+And when you’ve been Keto a little longer you’ll develop the Keto habit.
 It will be second nature and you won’t even have to think about it.

 Getting started can be easy – read on.

-There is a reason that the Keto diet has been taking the internet by storm…IT WORKS.
+There is a reason the Keto diet has been taking the internet by storm…IT WORKS.